natt96z/cybersac/docs/source/forensics.rst

    - Explore the CyberSac website's VMware-based virtual machine for a safe and engaging introduction to cybersecurity.
 Our user-friendly virtual machine will empower you to grasp essential concepts and practices while maintaining a secure learning environment.
 (VMWare)

-*CyberSAC Linux VM: This is our custom linux virtual machine and it provides a useful intro to Ubuntu Linux OS and its security policies.*
+*CyberSAC Linux VM: This is our custom Linux virtual machine and it provides a useful intro to Ubuntu Linux OS and its security policies.*

 Download Link: https://shorturl.at/jpKU2